-This page was last updated on October 17, 2018.
-Relevant links and information will be updated as the 2019 general election approaches.
+This page was last updated on October 230, 2020.
+Links and information may not be accurate for elections other than the 2020 general election.

-- Several rural townships in Lyon County now vote by mail.
-Registered voters in these townships will be mailed a ballot but can choose instead to vote in person on or before election day at the Lyon County Courthouse.
-Residents of these townships can who are not registered to vote can register and cast a ballot on or before election day at the Lyon County Courthouse.
+- All rural townships and several cities in Lyon County vote by mail.
+Registered voters in these townships are automatically mailed a ballot but can choose instead to vote in person on or before election day at the Lyon County Government Center.
+Residents of these townships can who are not registered to vote can register and cast a ballot on or before election day at the Lyon County Government Center.
 More information is available here.

 Election Information for Lyon County

 The Lyon County website provides a variety of links and articles concerning voting in Lyon County.
 Questions may be emailed to the above address.

 The Minnesota Secretary of State website includes information about registering to vote, who can vote, where to vote, who is on your ballot, and more.

 Input your address into this tool, provided by the MN Secretary of State, to view maps of your voting location; see who will be on your ballot; find links to candidates’ websites; and determine whether your township uses mail-in voting.
 You do not need to provide your exact address to view your information.

 Election coverage and resources